neos/neos-development-collection/Neos.Neos/Documentation/CreatingASite/Security.rst

 ReadAssetCollectionPrivilege
 ----------------------------

-A privilege that prevents reading asset collections depending on the following Privilege Matchers:
+A privilege that prevents reading Asset Collections depending on the following Privilege Matchers:

 Collection Title
 ~~~~~~~~~~~~~~~~~

-This allows to match on the title of the asset collection.
+This allows to match on the title of the Asset Collection.

 Signature:
   ``isTitled(collection-title)``
 Parameters:
-  * ``collection-title`` (string) Complete title of the asset collection to match
+  * ``collection-title`` (string) Complete title of the Asset Collection to match

 Usage example: